Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 5. Decreased Risk of Disease

-In addition to the phenomenon of beige and brown fat increasing in cooler temperatures and causing your body to burn more calories, it also increases insulin sensitivity3, which lowers the risk of type 2 diabetes.
+Sleeping in cooler temps also increases insulin sensitivity5, which lowers the risk of type 2 diabetes.

 6. Prevents Insomnia

-A stressful day and an overactive brain aren’t the only things keeping you awake at night.
-According to experts, one of the potential symptoms of stress is an elevated body temperature5.
+Like many of us, you’re probably no stranger to a stressful day, and an overactive brain keeping you awake at night.
+According to experts, one of the potential symptoms of stress is an elevated body temperature7.

 7. Enhances Mood

-There are a couple of ways that sleeping in cold rooms can enhance your mood.
+Sleeping in cold rooms can enhance your mood in a couple of ways.
 The first and most obvious one is that since a cooler room improves the quality of your sleep, you’ll wake up more rested and feel better.

 The other reason has to do with the link between melatonin and serotonin.
-Serotonin6 is a known mood-enhancer, and it’s also the precursor for melatonin, meaning that melatonin is made from it.
-When we have enough of both of these hormones in our brains, we rest better and feel happier.
+Serotonin is a known mood-enhancer and is also the precursor for melatonin8, meaning that melatonin is made from it.
+This means that we’re more likely to rest better and feel happier when we have enough of these hormones in our brains.

 8. Reduces Stress Levels

-Similar to the mood-enhancing effects of colder temperatures in the bedroom, you’ll also find that getting a higher quality of sleep reduces stress all day long.
-Chronic stress7 can lead to long-term health complications, such as depression, stomach problems, muscle tension, weight gain, and memory and concentration difficulties.
-Therefore, doing your best to alleviate stress is important.
+Similar to the mood-enhancing effects of colder temperatures in the bedroom, you’ll also find that getting a higher quality of sleep could reduce stress all day long.

 How to Make a Hot Room Colder